faktorvier/f4-media-taxonomies/readme.txt

 If a taxonomy is enabled for attachments, you can assign as many of their terms to an attachment as you need.
 You can assign them directly in the media library or in every media-selector overlay.
-There is also a nifty bulk function in the media library, with allows you to assign a single term to multiple attachments at once.
+There is also a nifty bulk function in the media library, which allows you to assign a single term to multiple attachments at once.

 Attachments can then be filtered by these terms.
 The filters are available in the media library and in every media-selector overlay.

-Different than other similar plugins, **F4 Media Taxomies is 100% free!**
+Different than other similar plugins, **F4 Media Taxonomies is 100% free!**

 == Usage ==

 See FAQ for a guide how to enable categories, tags and custom taxonomies.

 = Features overview =

 * Use any taxonomy (built-in or custom)
 * Assign one or more terms to an attachment in media library/overlay
 * Bulk assign terms to multiple attachments at once in media library